openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

       on a current release candidate of Linux kernel version 3.0; having beenÂ [slightly delayed](http://www.h-online.com/news/item/Linux-kernel-3-0-slightly-delayed-1282429.html), version 3.0 is due to be [released](http://thread.gmane.org/gmane.linux.rt.user/6861) any day now.
 With version 3.0-rc7-rt0, the developers have taken the biggest step towards a modern basis for theÂ [RT kernel](https://rt.wiki.kernel.org/index.php/Main_Page), a kernel
-      that is chiefly maintained by Gleixner and several other developers “ the current stable kernel with real-time capabilities is still based on the Linux 2.6.33 series, which Greg Kroah-Hartman hasÂ [continued to maintain](http://www.h-online.com/open/features/Kernel-Log-Further-problems-with-UEFI-1281549.html)Â specifically for the RT developers. (...)
+      that is chiefly maintained by Gleixner and several other developers â€“ the current stable kernel with real-time capabilities is still based on the Linux 2.6.33 series, which Greg Kroah-Hartman hasÂ [continued to maintain](http://www.h-online.com/open/features/Kernel-Log-Further-problems-with-UEFI-1281549.html)Â specifically for the RT developers. (...)

-
+â€

+â€œ

 [Linus Torvalds: Linux 3.0
         release](https://lkml.org/lkml/2011/7/21/455)